towhee-io/towhee/towhee/doc/source/user_guide/10-minutes-to-towhee.md

 ops.add_x(x=1)(2)
 ```

-### Run Operator with `Pipeline`
+### Run Operator with `pipe`

-When an operator is uploaded to the Towhee hub or registered with @register, we can call the operator directly on a Pipeline:
+When an operator is uploaded to the Towhee hub or registered with `@register`, we can call the operator directly on a Pipeline:
 ```python
 from towhee import ops, pipe
 p = (